Catskill909/radio/README.md

 **A modern, all-in-one radio station management system.**

+> **⚠️ AI AGENT NOTE:** Do NOT use browser_subagent or browser testing tools on this project.
+The user will perform all manual testing.
+Browser automation slows down the machine significantly.

 StationDock combines a powerful **admin dashboard** for scheduling and automation with a clean **public-facing listener site**.
 It handles everything from planning your weekly grid to recording live broadcasts and automatically publishing them as podcasts.

 ### Key Capabilities: